← Back to Insights

 This is not a takedown.
 DWF is a real firm with real capabilities.
 This comparison exists because founders deserve to understand the structural differences, not be sold to by either side.
 The goal is to give founders the framework to decide what actually matters for their token's stage and roadmap.

 The right market maker isn't about brand size.
-It's about incentive alignment, exchange coverage in the venues your token needs, and a deal structure that doesn't create hidden conflicts of interest.
-By the end of this comparison, you will know which firm is actually built for your token.
+It's about incentive alignment, exchange coverage in the venues your token needs, and a deal structure where you fully understand how the other side makes money.
+By the end of this comparison, you will have the framework to decide which model fits your token's stage and roadmap.

 What DWF Labs Actually Does